-Many New York traffic tickets are issued for Disobey Traffic Control Device and many people ask us what exactly constitues a “traffic control device”.
+Many New York traffic tickets are issued for Disobeyed Traffic Control Device, and many people ask us what exactly constitues a “traffic control device.”

-Thus, if you fail to follow the directions indicated on any sign, or any traffic signal, or any marking written on the pavement, you are in danger of receiving a traffic ticket for Disobey Traffic Control Device.
+Thus, if you fail to follow the directions indicated on any sign, or any traffic signal, or any marking written on the pavement, you are in danger of receiving a traffic ticket for disobeyed traffic device.

 In many ways, this section of law is a catch-all.
 There are specific violations for red lights, green arrows, stop signs, speed signs, etc, yet in theory any one of these violations could be written under the general traffic control device section.

 A traffic control device violation in New York carries 2 points.
 It is often preferable to the more specific violations mentioned above because those generally carry 3 or more NY traffic ticket points.

 This section of the NYS VTL is one of the most often cited in New York traffic court.
 If you are charged with one of these violations, it is recommended that you consult a traffic lawyer.
 Pleading guilty or automatically paying your citation for a disobeyed traffic control device could result in fines and points.
 Subsequent violations could mean additional penalties.
 While most NY traffic tickets for a disobeyed traffic device are minor, convictions can build upon one another and increase financial hardship.